JeffDeCola/jeffCoin/README.md

 This project was built from a foundation of some of my other projects,

-* The Blockchain is built from my [single-node-blockchain-with-REST](https://github.com/JeffDeCola/my-go-examples/tree/master/blockchain/single-node-blockchain-with-REST)
+* The blockchain is built from my [single-node-blockchain-with-REST](https://github.com/JeffDeCola/my-go-examples/tree/master/blockchain/single-node-blockchain-with-REST)
 * The Webserver (GUI & REST JSON API) is built from my [simple-webserver-with-REST](https://github.com/JeffDeCola/my-go-examples/tree/master/api/simple-webserver-with-REST)